Food on the Trek: What to Expect in Nepal Tea House (2026 Guide)

 Everest Base Camp Trek Food

-Everest region menus are broad at lower elevations like Lukla.
-However, choices decrease after Namche and further up the trail.
-Despite fewer options, nutritious meals are still available.
-Prices are higher because supplies travel by porters or helicopter.
+The Everest region menus are broad and varied at lower elevations like Lukla and Phakding.
+However, food choices decrease noticeably after Namche Bazaar and further up the iconic trail toward Base Camp.
+Despite fewer options at higher elevations, nutritious and satisfying meals are still consistently available.
+Prices are considerably higher at altitude because all supplies travel by porters or helicopter.

 Annapurna Trek Food

-Food on the Annapurna trail is diverse due to better supply access.
-Fresh vegetables, coffee, and bakeries appear in many villages.
-Manang region is known for satisfying meals along the route.
-Yet, altitude still limits menu options near high passes.
+Food on the Annapurna trail is wonderfully diverse due to better road access and supply logistics.
+Fresh vegetables, quality coffee, and even proper bakeries appear in many villages along the circuit.
+The Manang region in particular is well known for hearty and satisfying meals that fuel trekkers for the challenging high passes ahead.
+Yet, altitude still limits menu options considerably near Thorong La and other high crossing points.

 Manaslu Trek Food